 Enerflex purchases a broad range of materials and components in connection with its manufacturing and service activities.
 Some of the components used in Enerflex's products are obtained from a single source or a limited group of suppliers.
-While Enerflex and its people make it a priority to maintain and enhance these strategic relationships, there can be no assurance that these relationships will continue and reliance on these suppliers involves several risks, including price increases, inferior component quality, unilateral termination, and a potential inability to obtain an adequate supply of required components in a timely manner.
+While Enerflex and its people make it a priority to maintain and enhance these strategic relationships in its supply chain, there can be no assurance that these relationships will continue and reliance on suppliers involves several risks, including price increases, delivery delays, inferior component quality, and unilateral termination.
 In particular, long lead times for high demand components, such as engines, can result in project delays.
 While Enerflex has long standing relationships with recognized and reputable suppliers, it does not have long-term contracts with all of them, and the partial or complete loss of certain of these sources could have a negative impact on Enerflex's results of operations and could damage customer relationships.
-Further, a significant increase in the price of one or more of these components could have a negative impact on results of operations.
+Further, a significant increase in the price of one or more of these components could have a negative impact on Enerflex's operational or financial results.